Take a trip Algeria

 Algérie - ville d'Alger

-Go and visit its beautiful monuments such as Notre-Dame d’Afrique, one of the last basilicas of the African continent, the Ketchaoua Mosque, often remodeled (its construction dates back to 1436), or one of its palaces, truly joyful, such as the Dar Aziza house or the Palais des Raïs complex.
-To admire the whole panorama of the bay of Algiers, you will be able to climb on the Saint-Raphael balcony in El-Biar.
+Take time to visit some of its remarkable monuments, such as Notre-Dame d’Afrique, one of the last basilicas on the African continent, the Ketchaoua Mosque, often renovated since its original construction in 1436, or one of its palaces, true gems like the Dar Aziza House or the Palais des Raïs complex, also known as Bastion 23.
+To enjoy sweeping views of the Bay of Algiers, climb up to the Saint-Raphaël Balcony in El-Biar.

 • Kabylia